Mark Wright (footballer, born 1963): Foster care advocate

-Wright and his then wife Sue became foster careers for a three-year-old girl in 2008 and he has since used his experience and profile to advocate for more people to help children in need.
+Wright and his then wife Sue became foster carers for a three-year-old girl in 2008 and he has since used his experience and profile to advocate for more people to help children in need.

 He is an ambassador for Foster Care Associates and both at home and abroad he has tried to raise awareness of the importance of foster care and adoption.

 In November 2013, he joined Foster Care Associates in a national campaign to find an additional 10,000 foster carers – the Mark Wright UK10K campaign.

 In June 2015, as part of Foster Care Fortnight, Wright helped organise a football legends match on top of a hotel roof to raise awareness of the 10,000 children in the UK who are still waiting for foster parents.
 Ex-Liverpool and Everton players John Barnes, Neville Southall and Peter Reid also took part in the event.
 Wright said that ex-Everton and Wales goalkeeper Neville Southall became a foster carer after speaking with him about the situation.

 Football education in China

 In 2016, Wright and his former Liverpool teammate and England striker Michael Owen set up Red Sports, a company that is developing coaching programmes in China.
 Red Sports hopes to educate a minimum of 1,200 local coaches per year and says its overall aim is to engage children in China by "radically changing the way football is taught at school level."

 The Liverpool-based organisation says it is focusing on "mass participation rather than elite development" in the belief that China "has the potential to be a 21st Century superpower of football."

-Wright said "a stable of high-profile former footballers" would assist with the specially-designed training programmes for soccer schools.
+Wright said "a stable of high-profile former footballers" would assist with the specially designed training programmes for soccer schools.
 Owen said they would help children in China learn about the benefits of a healthy lifestyle.

 Wright had earlier struck a deal with Chinese businessman Dr Tony Tung in March 2016 with a view to launching a pilot soccer schools programme in China.